-Giving birth is one of the most physical and transformative experiences we have as women.
-It is no wonder that sharing birth stories is so common among women of all ages.
-Ask a woman of any age about her birth story, no matter how long ago, and she can tell you in detail about her experience.
+Giving birth is one of the most physical and transformative experiences of life.
+It is no wonder that sharing birth stories is so common.
 But what happens when our experience is fraught with fear, powerlessness, voicelessness, or even terror?
 Often, we don't want to tell the story.
 We don't want to think about what happened.
 And we are profoundly sad that this is the reality of our experience.

 - Anxiety or a general sense that something bad is going to happen